microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 window process is a servant process.
 However, we want this system to be redundant, so that if the monarch ever dies, one of the remaining servant processes can take over for it.
-The new monarch will be chosen at random, so we'll call this a probabalistic elective monarchy.
+The new monarch will be chosen at random, so we'll call this a probabilistic elective monarchy.

-Essentially, the probabalistic elective monarchy will work in the following way:
+Essentially, the probabilistic elective monarchy will work in the following way:

-1. We'll introduce a WinRT class (for the puspose of this doc we'll call it `Monarch`), with a unique GUID.
+1. We'll introduce a WinRT class (for the purpose of this doc we'll call it `Monarch`), with a unique GUID.
 2. When any window process starts up, it'll first try to register as the server for the `Monarch` WinRT class.